MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/improve-performance.md

 ## Create a custom category based on your own RAI policy

-Sometimes you might need to create a custom category to ensure the filtering aligns with your specific Responsible AI policy, as pre-built categories or content filtering may not be enough.
+Sometimes you might need to create a custom category to ensure the filtering aligns with your specific Responsible AI policy, as prebuilt categories or content filtering may not be enough.

 Refer to the [Custom categories documentation](/azure/ai-services/content-safety/concepts/custom-categories.md) to build your own categories with the Azure AI Content Safety API.

 ## Document issues and send feedback to Azure

-If, after you’ve tried all the steps mentioned above, Azure AI Content Safety still cannot resolve the false positives or negatives, there is likely a policy definition or model issue that needs further attention.
+If, after you’ve tried all the steps mentioned above, Azure AI Content Safety still can't resolve the false positives or negatives, there is likely a policy definition or model issue that needs further attention.

 Document the details of the false positives and/or false negatives by providing the following information to the [Content safety support team](mailto:contentsafetysupport@microsoft.com):
 - Description of the flagged content.